-Why Should Your Employer Pay for Your CPA Certification?
+Why Should Your Employer Pay Your CPA Certification Costs?

-An employer can benefit from covering an employee’s CPA certification.
-Your CPA certification serves as proof of your skill.
-Your employer can trust you to do your job in a way that meets the company’s needs.
+Your employer can benefit from sponsoring your CPA certification as it serves as proof of your skill.
+With it, your employer can trust you to do your job in a way that meets the company’s needs.
 Additionally, your decision to gain or renew your CPA designation shows that you’re motivated to do a good job and maintain a relevant knowledge base.

-As long as you agree to return to work with the same company once you’re finished your program, the business can still cover your tuition as an expense.
-Your employer will likely require a written agreement to prove to the CRA that you’ll be returning.
-The company can also opt to cover textbook fees, meals, and some living expenses as long as you have proof that they’re related to your education.
+As long as you agree to return to work with the same company once you’re finished your program, the business can cover your tuition as an expense.
+Your employer may require a written agreement to prove to the CRA that you plan to return upon receiving your certification.
+The company can also opt to cover textbooks, fees, meals, and some living expenses as long as you have proof that they’re related to your education.